EishaMazhar/tech-portfolio/docs/projects.md

 ## FYP - (Final Year Project 2020-2021)

+Sales and demand forecasting, customer conversion, and expected show rate projections are an integral part of a business, like TRA(Travel Resorts of America), that directly impacts revenue and day-to-day business operations.
+For forecasting of sales and projection of bookings, there are several factors that are involved and can be answered by applying different analysis techniques to the leads data.
+This project helped the company to estimate customer demand in advance and make pre-arrangements accordingly, and find out the factors that convert a booking into a tour, and then convert a potential customer into a permanent member while doing sales forecasting to increase revenue, improve customer experience, and reduce complaints.

+In this project, we ran 360+ ML, DL, and rolling-average based experiments to find out best model for sales forecasting, and finally proposed an ML-LA(Machine Learning and Longitudinal Averaging) based ensemble which gave us 96% accuracy with the best AUC-ROC, and other metrics score among all other 360+ models.

+**Tech Stack:** Pandas, Tensorflow, Keras, Python, Google Colab, Sklearn, Numpy, Docker, FastAPI, Streamlit, Elastic Search (Kibana), Matplotlib, SNS, etc.

 ## ML-Powered Product Title Chained Classification, on Lazada's Dataset - (Information Retreivel/NLP Project 2020)